KarlMoran/Quiz/README.md

 ## Social links

 The Social links icons will take the user to the directed site and application, in this case to the icons which match the links to there sports.
+These will act as HINTS to the answers.

 <img width="453" alt="sports link" src="https://user-images.githubusercontent.com/92300013/153189709-f940b598-2e57-4381-bf43-447925e4194f.png">